100 Beautiful Kitchens To Inspire Your Next Reno

-Opting for a black floor instead of black walls will definitely help ground your space.
-In this kitchen they even installed black cabinets and appliances.
-When you’re wanting to make a statement, this is how to do it.
+Opting for a black floor instead of black walls will ground your space.
+In this kitchen, the designers also installed black cabinets and appliances for a statement-making kitchen.

-So many modern kitchens are styled in white and stainless steel for a clean cut effect.
-But what if you used black to make your kitchen stand out from the rest of your home, like this one by William Burton Leopardi?
-You would definitely bring a new level to your modern styling ideas.
+So many modern kitchens are styled in white and stainless steel for a clean-cut effect.
+But what if you used black to make your kitchen stand out from the rest -like this one by William Burton Leopardi.

 56. A Rustic Black Kitchen

 Even rustic kitchens can boast black in some pretty spectacular ways.
-Katrin Arens embraces the shade in lieu of backsplash in this rustic space.
-Next to the wood, it brings a bit of industrial style to the table.
+Katrin Arens embraces the shade in lieu of a backsplash.
+Next to the wood, it has an industrial style.

-While most people resort to white to show off a popping color, maybe you should consider black instead.
-Especially if you have a bright shade like the yellow in this Atticus and Milo kitchen, black can really give your favorite color the punch it needs.
+While many designers use a white background to showcase pops of color, consider black instead.
+Especially for a bright shade like the yellow in this Atticus and Milo kitchen.
+Black can give your favorite color the punch it needs.

 58. Fun Textured Black Wall Tiles

-Oh it’s blackest black, but those tiles have a wavy surface that make the black seem more approachable.
-Francois Berube Interiors uses them to make a statement among the glowing white cabinetry.
+Black doesn’t have to be flat, instead, add texture with a wavy black tile.
+Francois Berube Interiors uses the gloss finish to make a statement among the glowing white cabinetry.

-We just can’t put down the black backsplash yet.
-In a rustic kitchen that needs an inky statement, you don’t really want the smooth black subway tile.
-So Erin Swift had the right idea when she chose a black backsplash with all that texture.
+In a rustic kitchen that needs an inky statement, consider a backsplash with dimension.
+Erin Swift had the right idea when she chose a black texturized backsplash that complements other finishes in the room.

-Standard Studio definitely puts together kitchens that are anything but standard.
-All the sleek black cabinetry gives off the most modern vibes with just a touch of industrial charm.
-Perfect for the homeowner who’s looking for contemporary and natural at the same time.
+Standard Studio puts together kitchens that are anything but standard.
+All the sleek black cabinetry gives off modern vibes with just a touch of industrial charm.
+Perfect for the homeowner who loves natural and contemporary style.

 62. Pair White and Orange Together